centralperkgithub/ATS-Checker-/README.md

 ---

 ## 📊 How It Works
-** Input

-Paste a job description and upload or paste a candidate resume.
+**Input** — Paste a job description and upload or paste a candidate resume.

-** Processing

-The system uses Google Gemini Pro to parse and analyze the content.
+**Processing** — The system uses Google Gemini Pro to parse and analyze the content.

-** Output
+**Output** —

-Match score between job description and resume
+- Match score between job description and resume

-** List of missing keywords
+- List of missing keywords

-Professional profile summary
+- Professional profile summary

+## 🆕 Updates & Improvements

+- **PDF Text Extraction**
+  - Replaced **PDF2Image** with **pdfminer.six** for extracting text from PDF resumes.
+  - Removed dependency on **Poppler**, enabling smooth operation on any device via the provided URL without requiring local installations.